 Established in September 2000, the TGCSA is mandated to provide a framework and process for grading across all relevant sectors of the tourism industry in South Africa.
 The TGCSA ensures that a standard of quality is achieved across all the services and facilities offered by the South African tourism industry.

-The World Tourism Organization (UNWTO/OMT), a specialized agency of the United Nations, its the leading international organization in the field of tourism.
+The World Tourism Organisation (UNWTO/OMT) is a specialised agency of the United Nations.
+It is the leading international organisation in the field of tourism.
 It serves as a global forum for tourism policy issues and practical source of tourism know-how.
 The UNWTO`s membership is comprised of 150 countries, seven territories and more than 300 Affiliate Members representing the private sector, educational institutions, tourism associations and local tourism authorities.

 The Indian Ocean Tourism Organisation (IOTO) is a regional tourism marketing body founded in June 1995.
 IOTO`s vision is that every country around the Indian Ocean Rim will optimise its tourism potential in a sustainable manner to the benefit of all its people.
 This is to be achieved through intra and inter-regional marketing, initiating activities that are strategic and of common interest and mutual benefit to stakeholders in the region.

 The Africa Travel Association (ATA) is a non-profit, non-political travel industry trade association.
 It promotes tourism to the African continent and intra-Africa travel.
-It was established in 1975.
-Its primary objective is to promote the tourist attractions of the African continent.
-South Africa has launched provincial chapters of this organization in the Western Cape, KwaZulu-Natal and Gauteng.
+It was established in 1975 and its primary objective is to promote the tourist attractions of the African continent.
+South Africa has launched provincial chapters of this organisation in the Western Cape, KwaZulu-Natal and Gauteng.